sebug/no-homers-pass/README.md

 # No Homers Pass - Using the Apple Wallet for NFC Passes
 We will do this as an Azure Functions app.

+## Steps on the Azure Portal
+You'll need to set up the Azure Static Web App.
+Also, you'll have to create a storage account.

 ## Steps on the Apple Developer Portal Side

  - [Create a Pass Type Identifier](https://developer.apple.com/documentation/walletpasses/building-a-pass) - I saved the ID in the environment variable PASS_TYPE_ID for codespaces and actions and in the Azure Static Web App Environment variables